-Active travel is fast becoming the ‘go-to’ method of travelling.
+Active transportation is fast becoming the ‘go-to’ method of travelling.
 A couple of months ago, TfL and London Councils chose operators Dott, Lime and TIER to launch a 12-month trial for rental e-scooters.
-It signals yet another post-pandemic ambition to move towards sustainable travel, and this micromobility shift bolts onto the significant rise in active travel uptake (e.g. cycling and walking) and popularity of rental (e-)bikes.
+It signals yet another post-pandemic ambition to move towards sustainable travel, and this micromobility shift bolts onto the significant rise in active transportation uptake (e.g. cycling and walking) and popularity of rental (e-)bikes.

 Data led schemes such as segregated cycle lanes, new cycle routes and flexible pedestrian-only zones, along with (at times controversial) Low Traffic Neighbourhoods and ‘School Streets’ initiatives, have all been introduced to boost sustainable travel, road safety, air quality and people’s way of life.
 Our data has enabled these schemes to reach their potential, helping rollout effective and sustainable transport solutions.

 By placing our AI sensors at a specific road or junction, we can anonymously classify and measure real-time different modes of travel through counts and capture traits such as speed and pathways.
 Our ability to accrue such data is pivotal to the success of sustainable travel schemes and infrastructure changes.
 It provides objective, accurate evidence on their impact, to feed back to funding bodies and stakeholders alike.
 One of data’s key use cases is assessing the ‘before, during and after’ results of initiatives.
 At Viva, our insights support councils in making informed decisions about where to implement infrastructure changes, allowing for continual adaptation of schemes, and even predict and plan for future changes.